Emotional abuse

 Emotional abuse can seriously damage a child’s health and development.
-Children who are emotionally abused may also be experiencing other forms of abuse at the same time.
-The key elements are about persistent maltreatment that has long-term effects.
-Every parent gets things wrong from time to time, but repeated behaviours, such as those described further down this page are abusive.
+Children who are emotionally abused may also experience other forms of abuse at the same time.
+The key element is persistent maltreatment that has long-term effects.
+Every parent gets things wrong from time to time, but repeated behaviours, such as those described further down this page, are abusive.

 “The persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child’s emotional development.”